oobecomau/desktop.gov.au/docs/security/standard-operating-procedures.md

 This will automatically provide access to a standard set of applications and apply licenses.

-If an administrative account is created (e.g., joe.bloggs_priv@domain.gov.au) is created, the account will automatically be added to the dynamic Azure AD group **rol-Agency-Administrators** using the following rule syntax:
+If an administrative account is created (e.g., joe.bloggs_priv@domain.gov.au) is created, the account will automatically be added to the dynamic Azure AD group **rol-organisation-Administrators** using the following rule syntax:

 ```
 (user.accountEnabled -eq true) and (user.userPrincipalName -contains "_priv")